amelielabs/amelie-docs/content/sql/query/select.md

 [FORMAT type]
 ```

-Retrieve rows from a table, CTE result, or subquery.
+Retrieve rows from a table, CTE result, expression, or subquery.

 If the object schema is not defined, the object will be searched in the **`public`** schema.

-Select operation is distributed and transactional and will be executed on one or more nodes if tables are
+Select operation is distributed and transactional and will be executed on one or more backends if tables are
 involved.
-Amelie is designed to split the work between partitions and compute nodes (**`PUSHDOWN`**).
+Amelie is designed to split the work between partitions and backend workers (**`PUSHDOWN`**).

 Operations such as **`GROUP BY`**, **`ORDER BY`** and **`JOIN`** will be executed individually per
-compute node in parallel.
+backend in parallel.
 After the successful execution, the results of each computation are merged together,
 processed, and returned.

 Currently, only **`INNER JOIN`** is supported and will be extended in future releases.
-Joining distributed
+Joining partitioned
 tables directly has some limitations.

 Select can be part of a multi-statement transaction and executed inside expressions (as subquery).

 Amelie generates an optimized parallel plan for executing multi-statement transactions and CTE.
-It combines node
+It combines
 requests (pipeline) to reduce wait times and speed up the execution of non-dependable CTE statements.

 Amelie is designed for short ACID transactions and fast real-time analytics.
 It is not intended for long, complex,